Key takeaways

 4. Latency budget.
 Two to three seconds of translation lag is the floor.
 Anything more breaks the conversation.
 Use WebRTC sub-stream prioritisation, not HLS, for the interpreter loop.

 Want to see how AI is starting to compete with human interpreters?
-Our deep dive in AI simultaneous interpretation covers the trade-offs.
+Our deep dive in AI simultaneous interpretation covers the trade-offs, and our Learn guide on real-time speech translation maps the full ASR-plus-translation pipeline.

 Marketplace economics — take rate, panel cost, incentive payouts